jozsefmorrissey/node-server/services/debug-gui/README.md

 ### Gui
  A simple interface with the following functionality.
   - refresh - pulls new data from the server.
-  - clean - removes cached logs by the browser on refresh.
   - logs - shows the simple log messages
   - host - enables the gui to communicate with any server
   - id - process unique identifier typically set by the key 'DebugGui.debug' auto detected via parameter or cookie.
-With a preference for parameter, since it is more clearly visible to the user.
+Exception is thrown if a contradiction exists.
   - Cookie - Click the cookie to create and activate debugging.
   - Logging Window - The number of seconds in the past in which you wish to view logs.
   - Copy Html Report - Adds a valid html to the clipboard with the current